 An open-loop control system is a connected system that gets the desired response only with actuators and controllers, without a feedback connection.
 Closed-loop systems have feedback, which allow it to reject external disturbances and deal with noise better.
 Many control systems contain more than one feedback loop.

 Block diagrams are an important visual representation of control systems.
 They allow the system’s components to be visualised in terms of their dependencies, and also facilitates design within Simulink and other design tools.
+Control systems also have several mathematical representations.
+These allow us to analyse the behaviour of the systems:

 See also